drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

     +-------------------------+-------------------------+--------------------------+

-Merging Results with Other Software Restults
+Merging Results with Other Software Results
 --------------------------------------------
 We have provided a script that will help merge and summarize the results from multiple softwares together.
 See :ref:`Combine Results <Combine-docs>`.

 Citation
 --------
-If you used this workflow for analysis, please reference our paper (REFERENCE) as well as `scDblFinder <https://github.com/plger/scDblFinder>`__.
+If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `ScDblFinder <https://github.com/plger/scDblFinder>`__.